myconstellation/constellation-packages/NetworkTools/README.md

 { Name: "Ping My Machine", Type: "Ping", Hostname: "myhostname.mydomain.com" }
 ```

-By default the ressource is check every minute but you can override this interval (in second):
+By default the resource is check every minute but you can override this interval (in second):
 ```json
 { Name: "Ping My Machine", Type: "Ping", Hostname: "myhostname.mydomain.com", Interval:10 }
 ```